davedoesdemos/ConnectIQ-Watch-IoT/IoTWatchInstructions.md

 ## Create the App

-CLone the repository to your local machine and open the IoTWatch2 project.
+Clone the repository to your local machine and open the IoTWatch2 project.
 Paste the URL from your Logic App HTTP trigger into the variable in the IoTWatchView.mc file.
 This includes the security token so is all you need to do.
 You can optionally change the timer variable from 5000 (5 seconds) to some other value.
 This is a balance of cost and battery life, remember your Logic App wil charge for each run.

 ![10.code.png](images/10.code.png)